AhmedSYD/Geoweb-app/README.md

 ## System requirement:
 - Any platform you like such as Windows, Linux, and so on.
-- use any browsers (Firefox, Google Chrome,...) to display the html pages.
+- Use any browsers (Firefox, Google Chrome,...) to display the html pages.
-- python 3.6 or higher
+- Python 3.6 or higher

 ## Libraries required to install:
 - Flask